ray-project/enhancements/reps/2022-04-01-resource-control.md

 4. Delete cgroup.

 When worker processes die, we should delete the cgroup which is created for the processes.
-This work is only needed for cgroupfs because systemd could handle it.
+This work is only needed for cgroupfs because systemd can automatically delete the cgroup when the process dies.

 So, we should add a new RPC named `CleanForDeadWorker` in `RuntimeEnvService`.
 The Raylet should send this PRC to the Agent and the Agent will delete the cgroup.